Black Magic (manga)

 Black Magic (ブラックマジック, Burakku Majikku) is a cyberpunk manga written and illustrated by Masamune Shirow.
 It was first published as a dōjinshi in 1983, and was later reprinted in tankōbon format by Seishinsha in 1985.
 The series was later adapted into an OVA Black Magic M-66 (ブラックマジック M–66, Burakku Majikku Mario Shikkusuti Shikkusu) in 1987 which was directed by Hiroyuki Kitakubo.
 AIC and Animate provided the animation/production while Bandai Visual was chosen as the distributor.
-The OVA is very loosely based on one of the chapters of the manga and centers around the efforts of a female journalist named Sybel, trying to save a young girl from an out-of-control military android created by the girl's grandfather.
+The OVA is loosely based on the Booby Trap chapters of the manga and centers around the efforts of a female journalist named Sybel, trying to save a young girl from an out-of-control military android created by the girl's grandfather.

 Plot

 OVA

 A military transport chopper is flying to an undisclosed location with secret cargo – two fully equipped, but un-programmed M-66 battle androids.
 It becomes apparent that the chopper is suffering from some sort of attack, as one of the turbines flares up before exploding.
 Both men evacuate the doomed craft and it crashes in a remote forest miles away from Center City, and both of the M-66's storage pods are thrown from the wreckage.
 The pods open as the M-66s automatically begin their mission.
 Sybel, a freelance journalist, receives an intercepted Military Broadband Transmission and loads up her equipment to go see what type of footage she can get of the event to sell to the major networks.
 She's joined by Leakey, her cameraman.
 Rushing to the scene of the accident, the two of them abandon their truck and try to sneak closer to the crash site, which has already been sealed and cordoned off by the military's retrieval teams.

 The military's Special Ops Forces are directed by a professional soldier who is identified only as the 'Major', his status rank.
 Among the retrieval team is the assistant professor of the android's main design programmer.
 The M-66s are active searching out their target as well, this becomes apparent when the lead designer, Professor Matthews arrives at the site and talks to Professor Slade, his assistant.
 It seems that Slade loaded a 'dummy' program into the M-66s before they were transported, which mimics an actual mission engagement.
 Professor Matthews tells the Major that the SpecOps Forces must find and rescue his granddaughter Ferris, as she is the target the M-66s have been tasked with killing.
 The Major decides that the best course of action is to confront the androids on their way into the city area, and he sets a trap for both of the cunning machines.